Blizzard: 2008 Afghanistan blizzard

-The 2008 Afghanistan blizzard, was a fierce blizzard that struck Afghanistan on the 10th of January 2008.
+The 2008 Afghanistan blizzard, was a fierce blizzard that struck Afghanistan on 10 January 2008.
 Temperatures fell to a low of -30 C, with up to 180 cm of snow in the more mountainous regions, killing at least 926 people.
-It was the third deadliest blizzard in history.
 The weather also claimed more than 100,000 sheep and goats, and nearly 315,000 cattle died.

 The Snow Winter of 1880–1881

 The winter of 1880–1881 is widely considered the most severe winter ever known in many parts of the United States.

-The initial blizzard in October of 1880 brought snowfalls so deep that two-story homes experienced accumulations, as opposed to drifts, up to their second floor windows.
+The initial blizzard in October 1880 brought snowfalls so deep that two-story homes experienced accumulations, as opposed to drifts, up to their second-floor windows.
 No one was prepared for deep snow so early in the winter.
 Farmers from North Dakota to Virginia were caught flat with fields unharvested, what grain that had been harvested unmilled, and their suddenly all-important winter stocks of wood fuel only partially collected.
 By January train service was almost entirely suspended from the region.
 Railroads hired scores of men to dig out the tracks but as soon as they had finished shoveling a stretch of line a new storm arrived, burying it again.

 There were no winter thaws and on February 2, 1881, a second massive blizzard struck that lasted for nine days.
 In towns the streets were filled with solid drifts to the tops of the buildings and tunneling was necessary to move about.
 Homes and barns were completely covered, compelling farmers to construct fragile tunnels in order to feed their stock.

-When the snow finally melted in late spring of 1881 huge sections of the plains experienced flooding.
-Massive ice jams clogged the Missouri River and when they broke the downstream areas were inundated.
+When the snow finally melted in late spring of 1881, huge sections of the plains experienced flooding.
+Massive ice jams clogged the Missouri River, and when they broke the downstream areas were inundated.
 Most of the town of Yankton, in what is now South Dakota, was washed away when the river overflowed its banks after the thaw.

 Novelization

 Many children—and their parents—learned of "The Snow Winter" through the children's book The Long Winter by Laura Ingalls Wilder, in which the author tells of her family's efforts to survive.
-The snow arrived in October 1880 and blizzard followed blizzard throughout the winter and into March 1881, leaving many areas snowbound throughout the entire winter.
+The snow arrived in October 1880 and blizzard followed blizzard throughout the winter and into March 1881, leaving many areas snowbound throughout the winter.
 Accurate details in Wilder's novel include the blizzards' frequency and the deep cold, the Chicago and North Western Railway stopping trains until the spring thaw because the snow made the tracks impassable, the near-starvation of the townspeople, and the courage of her future husband Almanzo and another man, Cap Garland, who ventured out on the open prairie in search of a cache of wheat that no one was even sure existed.